dharlerjr/stock-analysis/README.md

 ![Refactored Script Runtime 2017](https://github.com/dharlerjr/stock-analysis/blob/main/VBA_Challenge_2017.PNG)
 ![Refactored Script Runtime 2018](https://github.com/dharlerjr/stock-analysis/blob/main/VBA_Challenge_2018.PNG)

-As you can see, our refactored script is more efficient.
+As you can see, our refactored script runs in one-tenth of the time as the original script.

 ## Summary